Making Leeds Medieval

 We are delighted to welcome local and national groups dedicated to preserving medieval heritage to meet with attendees and members of the public to showcase their important work.

-- Monumental Brass Society - We promote the research, understanding and preservation of monumental brasses, one of the most common forms of surviving medieval memorials.
-With church visits, talks, journals and other benefits, membership will benefit those interested in monuments.
+- Monumental Brass Society - We promote the research, understanding and conservation of monumental brasses, one of the most common forms of surviving medieval memorials.
+We offer church visits, talks, newsletters, journals and other benefits, and our membership will benefit those interested in monuments, churches, genealogy, and the study of costume, armour and heraldry.

-- Scottish Society of Northern Studies - The Scottish Society for Northern Studies explores the historical interrelationships between the Scandinavian, Celtic, and Scottish worlds through public events and scholarly research.
+- Scottish Society of Northern Studies - The Scottish Society for Northern Studies (SSNS) is a charity which encourages the exploration of the interactions and influences of the Scandinavian, Celtic, and Scottish worlds – both within Scotland and further afield.

 - Towton Battlefield Society - The society has three main objectives: the preservation, protection and promotion of Towton Battlefield.